libp2p/docs/content/concepts/security-considerations.md

 Applications can guard against modification of data by signing values that are stored in the DHT, or by using a hash of the data as the DHT key (as in [IPFS](https://ipfs.io)).
-These strategies allow you to detect if the data has been tampered with, however, they cannot prevent tampering from occuring in the first place, nor can they prevent malicious nodes from simply pretending the data doesn't exist and omitting it entirely.
+These strategies allow you to detect if the data has been tampered with, however, they cannot prevent tampering from occurring in the first place, nor can they prevent malicious nodes from simply pretending the data doesn't exist and omitting it entirely.